In order to be eligible for Pensacola Habitat’s Home Buyer Program, there are certain criteria you will need to meet.

 Here is a breakdown of the Sweat Equity hours:

 74 other volunteer hours (either at Habitat or at an approved organization in the community).
 50 of these hours can be worked by your friends and family at Habitat and donated toward your sweat equity.

 Note: you must do a minimum of 15 hours each month while in the program.

-Fourth, should you qualify for our program, fulfilling the financial obligation will allow you to purchase your home at 0% interest.
-What’s more, you will be only paying for the cost of your home with no builder’s markup.
+Fourth, should you qualify for our program, fulfilling the financial obligation will allow you to purchase your home using affordable home ownership options based on families need and affordability.

 You will be responsible for paying between $1,500 to $2,000 as a down-payment toward the purchase of your home prior to closing. $1,000 of that down payment will be non-refundable once you have chosen an address.
 After purchasing a Habitat home, you will be required to make monthly mortgage payments and keep your home well-maintained.
 Post-purchase counseling will be offered and may, in some cases, be required.